claudinos/wildlife-tracker/README.md

 ## Description

-This is an application  that helps the user to encrypt and decrypt  message using ceasar cipher method.
+This is an app to track wildlife sightings in a particular area.
+Tracks animal sightings with detail about animal, location.
 ## SETUP INSTALLATION REQUIRED
     *UBUNTU
     *INTELLIJ